-- Friendships have no legal, social, or monetary obligations that ties them together.
+- Friendships have no legal, social, or monetary obligations that tie them together.

 - Friendships are only bound by common interests, shared values, mutual respect, and love.

-Rather that present the rules of friendship from the perspective of what a friend should do or be for you, I am going to describe your responsibilities.
-Since, based on the Law of Attraction, you draw to you and create the type of friendships that you expect and conceive in your mind, it only makes sense to focus on you.
+Rather than present the rules of friendship from the perspective of what a friend should do or be for you, I am going to describe your responsibilities.
+Since, based on the Law of Attraction, you draw to yourself and create the type of friendships that you expect and conceive in your mind, it only makes sense to focus on you.
 Here are the rules of friendship.

 Rules of Friendship